Paraschawla21/workindia/README.md

 ## Features

--   View a list Candidates Applied, Accepted and Rejected
+-   View a list of Candidates Applied, Accepted and Rejected

 ## Installation